aayushrathor/starredrep/README.md

 ## Python

+- [Lxtharia/minegrub-theme](https://github.com/Lxtharia/minegrub-theme) - A Grub Theme in the style of Minecraft!
 - [orgexyz/LLFn](https://github.com/orgexyz/LLFn) - A light-weight framework for creating applications using LLMs
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
 - [mingrammer/diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures